Jp-s24/Business-Listing-App/README.md

 # Business Listing & Discovery App

-A simple mobile application built with React Native (Expo) that allows users to create and view small business listings.
+A simple mobile application built with React Native that allows users to create and view small business listings.
 This project was completed with a focus on MVP design, usability, and clean state management.

 ---